How long were the British in India?

-Elsewhere the FIBIS database now boasts more than 1,883,100 names drawn from records including baptisms, marriages and burials; passenger lists; directories; civil service records; military records; and school and orphanage records.
+Elsewhere the FIBIS database now boasts nearly two million names drawn from records including baptisms, marriages and burials; passenger lists; directories; civil service records; military records; and school and orphanage records.

 The Findmypast/British Library British India Office Collection contains records of the British in India from the 17th century to the 20th century.

 The collection includes records of the East India Company, together with baptism, marriage and burial entries for the British in India that were originally gathered from churches all over South Asia (including Burma, but excluding Ceylon) between 1698 and 1948.

 Many of the records were created to keep track of exactly who was in India, so there is a heavy bias towards British and Anglo-Indian individuals, rather than Indians.